Quantum Noise | previous | next | feedback |

 Definition: noise arising from quantum fluctuations

-According to quantum mechanics, the electric field of a light beam is described by quantum-mechanical operators, and the outcome of optical measurements does not simply reflect the expectations values of these operators, but is also subject to quantum fluctuations.
+According to quantum mechanics, the electric field of a light beam is described by quantum mechanical operators, and the outcome of optical measurements does not simply reflect the expectation values of these operators, but is also subject to quantum fluctuations.

 Typical effects of this quantum noise are: